TomatenKuchenDEV/docs/docs/autodelete.md

 You can enter a time of up to one year.

 ## Autopurge {#autopurge}

+The following settings can be configured per channel.

 The bot will delete the last 1000 messages in the configured interval in the [autopurge settings](https://tomatenkuchen.com/dashboard/settings#autoPurge) of the selected channel.